alttch/bma-info/eva4/quickstart.rst

 For some setups units may have the same approach: status=1 means OK and status=-1 means error, while the value register is used to keep/set unit state with actions.
-This way is recommended if majority of logic is handled by fieldbus PLCs.
+This way is recommended when the majority of logic is handled by fieldbus PLCs.

 Let us read the item states: